Cheney book renews post-9/11 U.S. policy fights

 Cheney's chief adversaries during Bush's first term were Powell and his deputy, Richard Armitage.

-Bush told Fox News he was not bothered by the dispute sparked by Cheney's book.

-"No. I'm glad members of my family are giving their version of what it was like to serve the country.
-I did the same thing.
-I put my version out there," he said.

-Powell has described Bush's national security team during the first term as so dysfunctional that there were not only differences of opinion but views that could not be reconciled.
+Powell has described Bush's national security team during the first term as so dysfunctional, there were not only differences of opinion but views that could not be reconciled.

 The back-and-forth over the book seems to support that characterization.